Effective (Floquet) Lindblad generators from spectral unwinding: Introduction

-Recently, the question was raised \cite{Haddadfarshi2015,Schnell2020, Schnell2021} whether these ideas can be generalized to \emph{open} Floquet systems \cite{Mori2023}, i.e.~that interact with an environment (e.g.~by coupling the system to external photon or particle reservoirs).
+Recently, the question was raised \cite{Haddadfarshi2015,Schnell2020, Schnell2021} whether these ideas can be generalized to \emph{open} Floquet systems \cite{Mori2023}, i.e.~systems that interact with an environment (e.g.~by coupling the system to external photon or particle reservoirs).
 Interestingly, it was shown \cite{Schnell2020} that the dynamics under a time-periodic Lindbladian $\mathcal{L}(t)=\mathcal{L}(t+T)$ \cite{Schnell2020,Pastori2022,Mizuta2022,Chen2022a,Kolisnyk2024,Khandelwal2024} cannot always be understood as generated from an effective time-independent Floquet Lindbladian $\mathcal{L}_\mathrm{F}$ \cite{Haddadfarshi2015,Hartmann2017,Dai2017,Schnell2020,Schnell2021,Mizuta2021,Ikeda2021,Mizuta2022,Cemin2024}.
 This is due to effective non-Markovian effects that are built up during the evolution.
-Nevertheless, as a result of the existence of branches when calculating the complex logarithm of the dynamical map, deciding whether a valid Floquet Lindbladian exists is generally an NP-hard problem \cite{Cubitt2012}.
-This question closely relates to earlier work by Wolf et al.~\cite{Wolf_2008,Cubitt2012} where the existence of an effective Lindbladian generator was studied for a general completely positive and trace-preserving (CPTP) map $\mathcal{V}$.
-In this work we show that, by using ideas from Floquet theory, the general problem of deciding Markovianity can be addressed more efficiently if the full dynamical map $\mathcal{V}(t)$ is known for all times $t$.
+As a result of the existence of branches when calculating the complex logarithm of the dynamical map, deciding whether a valid Floquet Lindbladian exists is generally an NP-hard problem \cite{Cubitt2012}.
+This question closely relates to earlier work by Wolf et al.~\cite{Wolf_2008,Cubitt2012} where the existence of an effective Lindbladian generator was studied for a snapshot in time of a general quantum evolution $\mathcal{V}$, a completely positive and trace-preserving (CPTP) map, irrespective of where it originates from.
+In this work, we show that by using ideas from Floquet theory, the general problem of deciding Markovianity can be addressed more efficiently in cases where one does not only have access to such a snapshot in time, but also to the full dynamical map $\mathcal{V}(t)$ for all times $t$.
+This is relevant, e.g.~for Floquet engineering of open quantum systems, where such effective Lindbladian generators can capture the system's stroboscopic dynamics and hence be utilized in the same manner as Floquet Hamiltonians in the case of isolated systems.
 Our results lay the foundation for Floquet engineering of Lindbladians in extended many-body systems.